markmoxon/elite-universe-editor/README.md

 ## Folder structure

-There are three main folders in this repository.
+There are five main folders in this repository.

-* [universe-editor](universe-editor) contains the source files for the Universe Editor.
+* [universe-editor](universe-editor) contains the shared source files for the Universe Editor.
+The same source is used for all versions.

 * [6502sp-elite](6502sp-elite) contains the source code for 6502 Second Processor Elite, modified to hook in the Universe Editor.

 * [master-elite](master-elite) contains the source code for BBC Master Elite, modified to hook in the Universe Editor.

 * [c64-elite](c64-elite) contains the original disk images for Commodore 64 Elite, which we extract and modify to hook in the Universe Editor.

+* [universe-editor-disks](universe-editor-disks) contains the disk images produced by the build process.
+These disks contain the Universe Editor.

 The middle two are heavily based on the repositories containing the fully documented source code for Elite on the [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) and [BBC Master](https://github.com/markmoxon/master-elite-beebasm).